optimizely/fullstack-labs/packages/react-sdk/README.md

 }
 ```

-# Use Cases
+# Use cases

 ## Experiment

 ### Render different components based on variation

-The first way to use OptimizelyExperiment is via a child render function.
-If the component contains a function as a child, `<OptimizelyExperiment>` will call that with the result of `optimizely.activate(experimentKey)`
+You can use OptimizelyExperiment via a child render function.
+If the component contains a function as a child, `<OptimizelyExperiment>` will call that function, with the result of `optimizely.activate(experimentKey)`.

 ```jsx
 <OptimizelyExperiment experiment="exp1">